Prag8855/aab/content/guides/german-health-insurance.md

 ### Health insurance for employees

-Your health insurance is not tied to your job.
-Your employer does not decide what health insurance you can have.
+When you are an employee, your health insurance is not tied to your job.
 If you [lose your job](/guides/losing-your-job), you keep your health insurance.
+Your employer does not decide which health insurance you can have.

 **If you earn over {{GKV_FREIWILLIG_VERSICHERT_MIN_INCOME|cur}}€ per year**, you can choose [public](/glossary/gesetzliche%20Krankenversicherung) or [private health insurance](/glossary/private%20Krankenversicherung).[^3] Public health insurance costs [around {{GKV_MAX_COST_EMPLOYEE|cur}}€ per month](/glossary/Höchstbeitrag).[^1] Private health insurance might be cheaper.[^58]